 The Board's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.
-Capital consists of unitholders' capital, a \$400.0 million revolving credit facility, a \$23.0 million accordion facility, \$100.0 million of convertible debentures and retained earnings.
-The Board of Directors monitors the return on capital as well as the level of distributions to common unitholders.
-Subsequent to December 31, 2021, as described further in Note 14, the Trust issued an additional \$65.0 million of senior unsecured debentures.
+Capital consists of unitholders' capital, a \$450.0 million revolving credit facility, a \$50.0 million accordion facility, \$100.0 million of convertible debentures and retained earnings and in February 2022 the Trust issued an additional \$65.0 million of senior unsecured debentures.
+The Board of Trustees monitors the return on capital as well as the level of distributions to common unitholders.

 The Trust manages capital by monitoring certain debt covenants set out in its credit facility.
+In September 2022, the Trust completed an amendment to its credit facility with its senior lenders.
+The amendment increased the base of the credit facility from \$400 million to \$450 million and included an addition of an eighth bank to the syndicate.
+The amendment also extended the facility maturity from November 2023 to September 2026.
 The Trust has a maximum senior debt to contracted EBITDA covenant of 2.5:1 which can extend to 3.0:1 for a period of 90 days.
 Contracted EBITDA is defined as net income before interest expense, income taxes, depreciation and amortization, bad debt expense, realized and unrealized foreign exchange gains or losses and unit-based compensation expenses, the Trust can include twelve months of revenue from partners that are less than twelve months from closing and must exclude revenue from partners for the portion that was redeemed or repurchased and for distributions that have been accrued and are past due.
 The Trust has a fixed charge coverage ratio covenant of 1:1.
-Additionally, a minimum tangible net worth requirement of \$450.0 million is in place.
+Additionally, the amendment increased the minimum tangible net worth requirement of \$450.0 million to \$550.0 million.
 Tangible net worth is defined as unitholders equity less intangible assets.
-The Trust was in compliance with all debt covenants at December 31, 2021 (please refer to Note 7 for actual ratios as of December 31, 2021).
+The Trust was in compliance with all debt covenants at December 31, 2022 (please refer to Note 7 for actual ratios as of December 31, 2022).
 In order to acquire more distributions, the Trust can access its credit facility for investing activity.
 Any funding requirements for acquisitions in excess of availability under the credit facility will require the Trust to access capital markets and manage the business within the bank covenants.
 There were no significant changes in the Trust's approach to capital management.